JensenNick/huawei_solar_pees/README.md

 The default custom power input sensors do not take the inverter efficiency into account, which may result in a too high yield and other inaccuracies (house load is calculated on basis of the yield).
 The *"Huawei Solar integration"* does provide the `sensor.input_power_with_efficiency_loss` which takes the inverter efficiency into account.
 I have not tested this sensor, but my assessment is that it may cause inaccuracies and/or errors due to the step-by-step adjustment of the efficiency.

-Therefore and as an option I have created two custom sensors - one for the Huawei SUN2000 3/4/5/6/8/10KTL-M1 (three phase) inverters and one for the Huawei SUN2000 2/3/3.68/4/4.6/5/6KTL-L1 (single phase) inverters.
+Therefore and as an option I have included custom sensors which prowide you with a efficiency corrected power input.
 The sensors are basically created as f(x) functions based on the efficiency graphs shown in the data sheets provided by Huawei.
 You activate the "efficiency corrected power input sensor" in the "input card".
+The *"Huawei Solar PEES package"* will identify your inverter automatically and set the rated power accordingly.
+You need to adjust the voltage and the overall factor of your inverter manually.

+Since the *"Huawei Solar integration*"* and / or *"Huawei"* does not provide us with the inverter input power pr. mppt it is not possible to use the provided information about string voltages.
+Therefore the voltage is a manual input.

 ![Efficiency Corrected Power Input Sensors](pictures/efficiency_corrected_power_input_sensors.jpg)

 > *Efficiency corrected input power graphs - yield from each inverter and the total power yield.*

 Here is a short description of how to set up and adjust your efficiency corrected power input sensor.

-* **Toggle the on/off switch** to "on" to activate the "efficiency corrected power input sensor".
-Be sure to chose the toggle switch for the type of inverter that you have (single or three phase).<br>

-* In the card that appear below, **chose the model of your inverter** in the drop down menu.<br>

 * The slider for the **"Operating voltage" is used to adjust the efficiency** of the inverter.
 The rated voltage of your inverter, represents the voltage at which your inverter has the highest efficiency.
 For the Huawei SUN2000 3/4/5/6/8/10KTL-M1 (three phase) inverters, the rated voltage is 600 V. For the Huawei SUN2000 2/3/3.68/4/4.6/5/6KTL-L1 (single phase) inverters the rated voltage is 360 V.<br>
 You can use the slider to adjust the operating voltage within the operating range of your inverter.
 Any adjustmens made that deviates from the rated voltage will decrease the efficincy, but with slightly different profiles.
 The profiles used match the efficiency curves in the datasheet from Huawei.
 There is a linear interpoleration between the known values.<br>